All about our social impact work

 ''The kids loved the hammocks and your understanding of the children's needs were carefully catered for.''

-One of our key projects in 2018 was working with the support of Sheffield Park and Garden to deliver a series of immersion in nature workshops.
-The pilot series was generously funded by a private donor and enabled us to run 5 sessions in the Autumn in which we promoted playfulness, curiosity and connection.
-The work engaged young people with SEN and behavioural challenges as well as offering a unique sound foraging experience for Brighton University Digital Music Bachelors course.
-The work has been such a success that Sheffield Park has decided to fund us again and we are delighted to be planning this into our year.
+One of our key projects in 2018 & 2019 was working with the support of Sheffield Park and Garden to deliver a series of immersion in nature workshops.
+The pilot series was generously funded by a private donor and enabled us to run 5 sessions in the Autumn both years in which we promoted playfulness, curiosity and connection.
+The work allowed us to engage a wide range of beneficiaries including, young people with SEN and behavioural challenge, adults with mental health difficulties and offering a unique sound foraging experience for Brighton University Digital Music Bachelors course.

 Enjoy the video to get a sense of the work.
 All sounds used were foraged for and created by the children from Fletching Church of England Primary School.